- Choosing the languages supported by the project and the analysis

 - Automatic translation of interfaces via a specific translation tool, found on the development computer.
 This translation is performed in the WEBDEV editor.

-- Check out all the messages to translate via WDMSG and check them back in after translation.
+- Export all the messages via WDMSG and reintegrate them once they have been translated.

 For each object, several multilingual areas are displayed in the description window.
 These multilingual areas allow you to enter information in the different languages supported by the project.